Our next FREE Intro to Studio Cycling is happening at a special day and time—Thursday, May 9 from 6:30–7pm. Sign up here.

 You must bring clean, indoor shoes.
 Our floors, bikes, and those of us cleaning them thank you!
 You can wear regular sneakers (the firmer the sole the better) or SPD-compatible bike shoes.
 Our pedals have both cages and clip options.

 You’ll be working hard, so expect to sweat, and wear clothing that is breathable.
 You can wear bike shorts, the padding can provide a more comfortable ride.
 But you don’t have to—any sporty shorts or leggings will do.
+Slippery material can make it harder to stay in the saddle, so try to avoid pants that will make you slide around a lot.

-You must wear clean clothes and please consider a fresh coat of deodorant or alternative if you don’t wish to wear deodorant at least while participating in group fitness.
+Please wear clean clothes and please consider a fresh coat of deodorant or alternative if you don’t wish to wear deodorant at least while participating in group fitness.
 We ride close to one another and hygiene matters! 🙂

 Some riders like to wear a headband – you’ll be leaning over and this can keep the sweat out of your eyes.